guichristovao/app-startup/README.md

 <img align="right" src="https://user-images.githubusercontent.com/35379633/154383745-46aacd08-c5ec-4169-a07b-3a5d78f1e06a.gif" alt="Preview of the splash screen opening, followed by a loading skeleton template screen." width="280" style="display: inline; float: right"/>

 ## [Splash Screen](https://developer.android.com/guide/topics/ui/splash-screen)
-Includes an into-app motion at launch, a splash screen showing your app icon, and a transition to your app itself.
+Includes an into-app motion at launch, a splash screen showing your app icon, and a transition to your app itself.</br>
+As recommended by [Material Design](https://material.io/design/communication/launch-screen.html#placeholder-ui), a branded indicator is displayed until a placeholder UI loads.

 ```kotlin
 // feature:profile